Qabel/qabel.github.io/_docs/Qabel-Protocol-Box.md

 ```
 {
 name: STR // object name,
-type: "folder" // the type of folder objects is always "folder"
 key: KEY // symmetric directory key
 ref: STR // ref of the metadata file that contains information about the folder
 },